GingerKiwi/gingerkiwi-blog-2023/src/blog/2023-01-06-i-added-my-past-retail-sales-and-management-experience-back-to-my-linkedin.md

 date: 2023-01-06
 tags: ["post", "featured", "career"]
 image: '/assets/blog/heidi-fin-2TLREZi7BUg-unsplash.jpg'
 imageAlt: 'Inside a shopping mall looking down an aisle of shops.
 The stores are decorated for Christmas.
-There's a Christmas tree on a raised stand in the middle of the photo.'
+There is a Christmas tree on a raised stand in the middle of the photo.'
-imageCaption: 'ADD CAPTION'
+description: >
-description: This past November 2022, I did a major refresh of my LinkedIn profile.
-One of the biggest issues was that I started working in grade 7 and had many different part-time and seasonal positions.
+ This past November 2022, I did a major refresh of my LinkedIn profile.
+One of the biggest issues was that I started working in grade 7.
 So based on my work experience it looked like I'm almost at retirement age!
+However, I've realized that leaving my retail experience out is leaving out many of the skills I've used and built on since then.
 ---

 This past November 2022, I did a major refresh of my LinkedIn profile.
 One of the biggest issues was that I started working in grade 6 as a Toronto Star paper girl, in retail in grade 7, and had many different part-time and seasonal positions.
 So based on my work experience it looked like I'm almost at retirement age!